 A typical study on cooperative bargaining theory considers a set of axioms, motivated by a particular application, and identifies the class of bargaining rules that satisfy them.
 An example is Nash (1950) which shows that the Nash bargaining rule uniquely satisfies a list of axioms including Pareto optimality.
-In Section 3, we discuss several such studies in detail.
+In the section "Bargaining Rules and Axioms," we discuss several such studies in detail.

-As will be detailed in Section 2, Nash's (1950) model analyzes situations where the bargainers have access to lotteries on a fixed and publicly known set of alternatives.
+As will be detailed in the section "The Bargaining Model," Nash's (1950) model analyzes situations where the bargainers have access to lotteries on a fixed and publicly known set of alternatives.
 It is also assumed that the bargainers' von Neumann-Morgenstern preferences are publicly known.
 While most of the following literature works on Nash's standard model, there also are many studies that analyze the implications of dropping some of these assumptions.
-For example, in Section 5, we discuss the recent literature on ordinal bargaining which analyzes cases where the agents do not necessarily have access to lotteries or do not have von Neumann-Morgenstern preferences.
+For example, in the section "Ordinal Bargaining," we discuss the recent literature on ordinal bargaining which analyzes cases where the agents do not necessarily have access to lotteries or do not have von Neumann-Morgenstern preferences.